nell-byler/dice_detection/README.md

 ```

 ### A few model benchmarks
-- The `ssd_mobilenet_v1_fpn` model (batch size of 64, image size of 640x640, and 25K steps) took about 2.5 hours to run and reached a final loss of 0.04.
+- The `ssd_mobilenet_v1_fpn` model (batch size of 64, image size of 640x640, and 25K steps) took about 3 hours to run and reached a final loss of 0.04.
 It cost $11.
-- The `ssd_mobilenet_v1_quantized` model (batch size of 32, image size of 640x640, 50k steps) took about X hours to run and reached a final loss of 0.0XX.
-It cost $XX.
+- The `ssd_mobilenet_v1_quantized` model (batch size of 32, image size of 640x640, 50k steps) took about 3 hours to run and reached a final loss of 0.1.
+It cost $16.

 ## AWS
 Create a base instance in AWS with a small instance type for a clean ubuntu 18.04 operating system.
 You'll want to start with a small instance so you can build complexity on an ultra-cheap machine, and then port it over to a larger instance.